IONOS-WordPress/cm4all-wp-bundle/README.md

 - *using `ndb` wrapped in the package.json `debug` script:

-  - set some breakpoints in your cod using the `debugger` statement
+  - set some breakpoints in your code using the `debugger` statement

   Examples: